Rhett: I'm going to Charleston, back where I belong.

 - Done through song in The Nostalgia Chick's date with The Nostalgia Critic.
-After it dies a crashing death with Critic having a Am I Just a Toy to You? breakdown and both of them running offscreen, you'd think the ship had sunk if it weren't for the chorus of "Baby Come Back" playing over the ending credits.
+After it dies a crashing death with Critic having an Am I Just a Toy to You? breakdown and both of them running offscreen, you'd think the ship had sunk if it weren't for the chorus of "Baby Come Back" playing over the ending credits.

 - Bugs Bunny does this in "A Wild Hare" during his "death" scene, which makes Elmer Fudd wallow in self-pity after Bugs "dies."

-- As Alexander Graham Bell lay dying, his wife signed, "Please don't leave me."
+- As Alexander Graham Bell lay dying, his deaf wife signed, "Please don't leave me."
 Bell signed the word "No" and died.

 - Anne Sullivan, Helen Keller's teacher and lifelong guide, was reportedly haunted by the memory of these words from her tubercular brother James, who was shut up with her in the county poorhouse and died at the age of eight.

 - The last known person to see Layne Staley alive was former bandmate Mike Starr.
 According to him, about a week and a half before Layne's corpse was discovered, he visited with him briefly and saw that he was deathly ill.
 He urged Layne to call 911, but he refused, threatening to break off their friendship.
 This led to an argument, and Mike stormed out.
-Mike later stated that as he was leaving, he heard Layne calling after him "Not like this!
+Mike later stated that as he was leaving, he heard Layne calling after him, "Not like this!
 Don't leave like this!"
 He is believed to have died that same night or the day after.